tberkery/tutoring-website/README.md

 ### Navigating the App

 Since we haven't created a landing page, please click the poorly formatted 'Sign-In' button to create an account using your JHU email(must end in @jhu.edu).
 Once an account is created, add '/profile' to the URL to navigate to your profile page.
-From here, you should be able to Edit Profile as well as Create Posts.
+From here, you should be able to Edit Profile as well as Create Posts using the designated buttons.